What does SmartCalc.CTM do?

 No high performance computers are necessary to successfully run SmartCalc.CTM.
 Common desktop or laptop computers running Windows (64 bit) and the Matlab runtime (provided together with installation of SmartCalc.CTM) are sufficient.

-Yes, most properties of materials and module setups can be edited within the graphical user interface and spectral data can be loaded from comma separated text files.
+Yes, most properties of materials and module setups can be edited within the graphical user interface and spectral data can be loaded from external files.
 There are only a few (technical) limitations regarding data input mostly to prevent errors.

 Yes, you can load other materials, edit existing materials and save them as complete new material data files.